 Tijuana is the fourth largest city in Mexico.
 But although hundreds of thousands of people visit Tijuana every year, it is not frequently listed as one of the top vacation spots, and that is due in large part to safety.

 Tijuana has gone through many changes over the past many years.
 Back when college students spent frequently spent their spring breaks in Tijuana, petty crime was rampant.
 Then it was safe again.
-Then there was a time only a few years ago when drug gangs in the area were at war, and violent crime was a risk.
-Then those drug wars ended and it was safe again.
+Then less than a decade ago, drug gangs in the area were at war, but those ended and it was safe again.
 So where does Tijuana stand now?
 And should you be concerned about your safety?

 Crime for Tourists